Misha Verbitsky: Political Activities

+Activities on the internet

+Verbitsky was one of the first users of the Russian internet.
+Verbitsky's website imperium.lenin.ru (including the webzine subdomains :Lenin:, End of The World news, Север and Барсук), from around 1997, is one of the oldest Russian online projects, and has been hugely influential in the shaping of Russian counter-culture.
+The website contains sociopolitical commentary, philosophy, literature, and Russian underground music criticism.
+It was the first website to introduce concepts of Western counter-culture, such as Thelema, pornography and right-wing extremism into post-Soviet Russia, and was the first website in Russian to openly discuss topics considered taboo at the time.

 Writing style

 Verbitsky's provocative writing style can be described as both aggressive and ironic, a mixture of gonzo journalism, profanity and surreal exaggeration which instantly captures the reader's attention.
 The critical response to his writings ranges from anger and disgust to fascination and widespread imitation (for example, his catchphrases "So it goes, Misha" and "Kill, Kill, Kill" have been plagiarised all over the Russian web).

 Ur-Realist Records

 In 1998, Verbitsky founded the independent label UR-Realist Records to publish experimental and controversial underground music.
-Since then, over 40 albums have been released, including those of punk legend Grazhdanskaya Oborona and the neofolk band Rada i Ternovnik.
+Since then, over 40 albums have been released, including those of punk legends Grazhdanskaya Oborona and Instruktsiya po Vyzhivaniyu, the neofolk bands Rada i Ternovnik and Kooperativ Nishtyak, and singer-songwriters such as Oleg Medvedev and Hans Zivers (pseudonym of Alexander Dugin).
+Verbitsky designed the covers and wrote music reviews for many albums published by UR-Realist.

 Personal life

 Verbitsky currently lives in Rio de Janeiro and teaches at IMPA.

 In December 2009, Yuri Kuklachev, the founder of the Moscow Cat Theatre, filled a defamation lawsuit against Verbitsky.
 Kuklachev was seeking to recover alleged damages caused by Verbitsky quoting previously published allegations of Kuklachev's animal cruelty in one of his blog posts; moreover, Kuklachev holds Verbitsky responsible for the expletive-ridden content of anonymous comments to the post in question.

 In 2012, Verbitsky was convicted without his knowledge of copyright infringement.
 He had posted a photograph of a Russian politician who claims that his beard is trademarked.
 The case has been appealed.

+On June 11, 2026, he was arrested in Armenia at the request of Russia, while traveling to a ceremony in Yerevan.
+Mathematicians including IMPA and the French Mathematical Society called for his release.
+He was released on June 16, 2026.